stefanhansatos/gitpitch-template/cloud-basics/PITCHME.md

 ### Cloud Basics

-- Cloud-Native or "Pets vs Cattle"
+- "Pets vs Cattle"

-- Container and Images
+- Container, Images, and Registries

 - Container Orchestration

-- Microservices and "as a Service" <br> IaaS, PaaS, SaaS ...
+- Microservices and "as a Service" <br> (IaaS, PaaS, SaaS ...)

 - Advantages and Features

 ---